jronallo/microdata_schemaorg_example/source/code4lib.html.md

 At least the search engines will understand that these items are some type of event.
 If enough other folks use the same extension and the search engines notice, then the search engines may start using the data in a meaningful way.
+This is one way to grow the schema organically with actual use influencing the vocabulary, though there are no assurances that extensions will get used.
 There is not a good, public, formal [process](http://www.w3.org/wiki/SchemaDotOrgProcess) for how to share extensions or advocate for their inclusion in Schema.org proper.
 There is still work to be done to build up a clear central location to share